while1malloc0/blog/content/posts/is-it-really-a-boolean.md

 }
 ```

+**Takeway: use "snapshot" boolean methods to derive the current state from your data.**

 ---

 So, here's the takeaway: the next time you're looking to model some data as a boolean, ask yourself whether or not it's _actually_ a two state value that's not likely to change.
-If it is, congrats, write it as a boolean.
+If it is, great, write it as a boolean.
 If not, consider storing it as an enum or timestamps and deriving snapshot booleans from that data.